Function Call

 @some_function (1)

-1 Calls the function named some_function without any arguments.
-Writing @some_function() is equivalent.
+1 This calls the function named some_function without arguments.
+Writing @some_function() is the same.

-Arguments are passed enclosed in ().
-If there are multiple arguments, separate them with ,.
+Arguments are enclosed in ().
+If there are multiple arguments, they are separated by ,.

 @other_function(1, "a") (1)

-1 Calls the function named other_function with the arguments 1 and a.
+1 This calls the function named other_function with arguments 1 and a.

 Functions Available in All Dialects